TheMysteriousStranger90/TheatreProjectMicroservices/README.md

 # TheatreProjectMicroservices

-A modern microservices-based theatre booking system that allows users to browse performances, book tickets, and manage their orders.
+A microservices-based theatre booking system that allows users to browse performances, book tickets, and manage their orders.
+The project is based on the course ".NET Core Microservices - The Complete Guide" with significant modifications and improvements: changed theme, completely redesigned UI/UX, added new features specific to theatre domain, implemented comprehensive unit testing, enhanced caching mechanism, improved logging and monitoring, added email notifications and more.

 ## Architecture